AgoraIO-Community/BeautyAPI/Android/README.md

 mByteDanceApi.updateCameraConfig(cameraConfig)
 ```

-#### 8. Leave channel
+#### 8. Leaving the Channel

 ```kotlin
 mRtcEngine.leaveChannel()
 ```

-#### 9. Destroy Resources
+#### 9. Destroying Resources

-- Call release on the Beauty API to destroy the Beauty API.
+- Call `release` on the Beauty API to destroy the Beauty API.

 ```kotlin
 mByteDanceApi.release()
 ```

-- Call the unInitEffect method of the Beauty SDK in the GL thread to destroy the RenderManager.
+- Call the `unInitEffect` method of the Beauty SDK in the GL thread to destroy the RenderManager.

 ```kotlin
 fun unInitEffect(){